nleite/teleprom.pt/README.rst

 Serving subtitles since *2019*
 ------------------------------

-``teleprom.pt`` is a simple localhost TCP server that serves the content of of ``.srt`` files via the network.
+``teleprom.pt`` is a simple localhost TCP server that serves the content of ``.srt`` files via the network.

 This is a sample text streaming server for `MongoDB.local events <https://www.mongodb.com/local>`_